MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/windows-commands.md

 author: jasongerend
 ms.author: jgerend
 manager: dongill
-ms.date: 06/29/2020
+ms.date: 01/04/2022
 ---

 # Windows Commands

 All supported versions of Windows and Windows Server have a set of Win32 console commands built in.
 This set of documentation describes the Windows Commands you can use to automate tasks by using scripts or scripting tools.

 ## Command-line shells

 Windows has two command-line shells: the Command shell and [PowerShell](/powershell/scripting/overview).
 Each shell is a software program that provides direct communication between you and the operating system or application, providing an environment to automate IT operations.

 The Command shell was the first shell built into Windows to automate routine tasks, like user account management or nightly backups, with batch (.bat) files.
-With Windows Script Host you could run more sophisticated scripts in the Command shell.
+With Windows Script Host, you could run more sophisticated scripts in the Command shell.
 For more information, see [cscript](cscript.md) or [wscript](wscript.md).
 You can perform operations more efficiently by using scripts than you can by using the user interface.
-Scripts accept all commands that are available at the command-line.
+Scripts accept all commands that are available at the command line.

 PowerShell was designed to extend the capabilities of the Command shell to run PowerShell commands called cmdlets.
 Cmdlets are similar to Windows Commands but provide a more extensible scripting language.
-You can run both Windows Commands and PowerShell cmdlets in Powershell, but the Command shell can only run Windows Commands and not PowerShell cmdlets.
+You can run both Windows Commands and PowerShell cmdlets in PowerShell, but the Command shell can only run Windows Commands and not PowerShell cmdlets.

 For the most robust, up-to-date Windows automation, we recommend using PowerShell instead of Windows Commands or Windows Script Host for Windows automation.